Chocolate Orange Cookies (super easy!)

 How to make chocolate orange cookies

-• Stir in vegetable oil, orange juice, zest, extract into the egg mixture.
+- Add vegetable oil, orange juice, zest, and extract into the egg mixture.

-• Mix the flour, baking powder, baking soda, spices, and salt in a second bowl, then add this dry ingredients to the egg mixture.
+- In a second bowl, mix the flour, baking powder, baking soda, spices, and salt, then add the dry ingredients to the egg mixture.

-• Bring the dough together gently by hands, inside the bowl.
+- Bring the dough together gently by hand inside the bowl.

-• Melt the chocolate in a microwave or on the stove (see tips below).
+- Melt the chocolate in a microwave or stove (see tips below).

-• Dip each cookie halfway into the melted silky chocolate (if you wish, you can liberally drizzle more chocolate over the cookies for an extra decoration!).
+- Dip each cookie halfway into the melted silky chocolate (you can liberally drizzle more chocolate over the cookies for extra decoration!).

 RECIPE NOTES